fknauf/nabla/README.md

 ## Dependencies

-Nabla depends on [Eigen](http://eigen.tuxfamily.org) for the vector types and calculations. `nabla::vector<n>` is an alias for an Eigen vector of doubles of length `n`.
+Nabla depends on either [Eigen](http://eigen.tuxfamily.org) or [Armadillo](https://arma.sourceforge.net/) for the vector types and calculations.

+The build system for the unit tests pulls both in using [vcpkg](https://vcpkg.io), which is supposed to have been integrated with `vcpkg integrate install`.
+This is not required to use Nabla, which is header-only.